iwastenotsystems/angular-http-interceptor/README.md

 * `http-auth-interceptor` captures the initial request and broadcasts `event:auth-loginRequired`,
 * your application intercepts this to e.g. show a login dialog:
  * DO NOT REDIRECT anywhere (you can hide your forms), just show login dialog
-* once your application figures out the authentication is OK, call: `authService.loginConfirmed()`,
+* once your application figures out the authentication is OK, call: `httpInteceptorService.loginConfirmed()`,
 * your initial failed request will now be retried and when proper response is finally received, the `function(response) {do-something-with-response}` will fire,
 * your application will continue as nothing had happened.